-“Dark energy is confusing because the universe isn’t just expanding--we knew that already--but that expansion is also accelerating, which is very unexpected,” says Salman Habib, a physicist at Argonne National Laboratory and the principal investigator for the Multi-Petaflop Sky Simulation at Argonne.
-“The cause of this acceleration is what people call ‘dark energy,’ but that’s just a technical shorthand for saying ‘we have no idea what’s going on.’”
+“‘Dark energy’ is just a technical shorthand for saying ‘we have no idea what’s going on.'””Dark energy is confusing because the universe isn’t just expanding–we knew that already–but that expansion is also accelerating, which is very unexpected,” says Salman Habib, a physicist at Argonne National Laboratory and the principal investigator for the Multi-Petaflop Sky Simulation at Argonne.
+“The cause of this acceleration is what people call ‘dark energy,’ but that’s just a technical shorthand for saying ‘we have no idea what’s going on.'”

 We don’t, because we can’t.
 We can’t really define the limits of the universe for these purposes, and computer models by their nature need a set of constraints.
 But we can simulate larger and larger chunks of the cosmos thanks to regular leaps in computing power and ever-better sky surveys, and from these increasingly larger and higher-resolution simulations we can extrapolate things about the larger universe.
 That’s important.